 You can also specify the location of your license file in RTI Launcher's Configuration tab.
 Then Launcher can copy the license file to the installation directory or to the user workspace.

-Each time your Connext application starts, it will look for the license file in the following locations until it finds a valid license:
+In all components (such as Admin Console) except for the Connext Core Libraries, each time the component starts, it will look for the license file in the locations listed below until it finds a valid license.